Please send me information about this trip

 Where should I stay if my international flight arrives in Lima in the evening?

 There are no late evening flights from Lima to Cusco.
 And there is only one hotel at the Lima airport.
 The Wyndham Hotel is connected to the arrivals terminal by a skybridge on the 2nd floor.
-It takes literally 2 minutes to walk from the terminal to the lobby of the hotel.
-The hotel is expensive by Peruvian standards (in excess of $250 per double room per night).
-We've seen good rates on booking.com and hotels.com The hotel will accommodate as many as 3 to a room, but not 4.
+It's less than 2 minutes to walk from the terminal to the lobby of the hotel.
+The hotel is expensive by Peruvian standards.
+We've seen good rates on Booking.com and Expedia.
+The hotel will accommodate as many as 3 to a room, but not 4.
+The next closest hotel is the Holiday Inn which is one of the few hotels that operates an airport shuttle.
+Although the Holiday Inn appears to be close to the airport it is not advised that you walk.

 Do I need vaccinations to visit Machu Picchu?

 The altitude of Machu Picchu is 8000 ft/2440 m and higher.
 Disease-carrying vectors do not thrive at higher elevations.
 US passport holders are not required to get Yellow Fever vaccinations or prophylactic Malaria treatments.
-Although there have been no recent cases of Yellow Fever in Peru, some countries, including the US, recommend that visitors get Yellow Fever vaccinations prior to visiting the Amazon Rainforest including Tambopata Reserve or Manu National Reserve.
+Some countries, including the US, recommend that visitors get Yellow Fever vaccinations prior to visiting the Amazon Rainforest including Tambopata Reserve or Manu National Reserve.
 We recommend that travelers check the regulations for re-entry for any countries they will pass through after leaving Peru, Bolivia or Ecuador.
 Bolivia requires all foreigners to have proof of yellow fever vaccination upon entry if you plan to travel to the Bolivian Amazon jungle.
-(Some countries including Australia, require their citizens to get yellow fever vaccination if they enter Peru, even if they are only visiting the higher elevations)
+(Other countries including Australia, require their citizens to get yellow fever vaccination if they enter Peru, even if they are only visiting the higher elevations)

 This Adventure Includes

-- Lima airport transfers and all land transportation (private vehicle, bus and train)
+- Cusco airport transfers and all land transportation (private vehicle, bus and train)

 - 3 * Hotel accommodations/private bathroom, including Peruvian breakfast buffet